Shared Leadership in the Dental Office – Part 2

 Leaders encourage a positive professional attitude in the practice.
 They help to encourage the belief that everyone in the practice is contributing to the whole effort.
 Everyone is responsible for the short-term mood.

 The tone of the office also affects the client relationships of the practice.

 Leaders create a certain climate of relationships so that people say that “I am going to trust.”
-“The next time that I go to a team meeting, I am not going to say nothing, and when it is over be mad at myself.”
+“The next time that I go to a team meeting, I am not going to say anything, and when it is over, be mad at myself.”